jfbus/autoconfig/README.md

 Autonomous configuration for golang packages with hot reload.

-* Each package has its own configuration, neither `main()` nor any other part of your application has the knowledge of the package configuration.
+* Each package has its own configuration section in a global config file, neither `main()` nor any other part of your application has the knowledge of the package configuration.
 * Config can be dynamically updated when the application receives a signal.

 Supported file format are :